chasewnelson/SNPGenie/README.md

 ### Geneious SNP Reports

-At minimum, the Geneious SNP report must include the following default column selections, with the unaltered Geneious column headers:
+At minimum, the <a target="_blank" href="http://www.geneious.com/">Geneious</a> SNP report must include the following default column selections, with the unaltered Geneious column headers:

 * **Minimum** and **Maximum**, which refer to the start and end sites of the polymorphism within the reference FASTA sequence, and will hold the same value for SNP records;
 * **CDS Position**, with the coordinate of the site relative to the start cite of the relevant CDS annotation;